CuPidev/Movie-Locations-Finder/README.md

 ### 2. Frontend Compilation

+Make sure you have node and yarn installed.
 Go into the frontend dir

 ```bash
 cd ./frontend